Training

 • maintain the availability of the target web application and the entire supply chain

-The Blue Team can apply any methods and tools to protect their infrastructure.
+The blue team can apply any methods and tools to protect their infrastructure.
 They can also fix system vulnerabilities by improving the service code and configuration.

 Scenario 2.
 Response